 This writer fondly remembers one such occasion in July 1999, when a one-time quartet of Hugh Hopper, John Greaves, Pip Pyle and Patrice Meyer took the stage on two consecutive nights, playing a repertoire taken from their various projects.
 This was the kind of unlikely combinations you could only see and hear at Jacky’s.
 Another memory, that of my final visit to Bresse-sur-Grosne, in October 2000 for the début concerts of John Greaves’ new electric trio, with Manuel Denizet, a drummer he had met at Jacky’s many years prior, and guitarist Patrice Meyer, with whom he had played for the first time, 18 months earlier, during the above-mentioned concert/jam.
 Just two examples of the many musical adventures born directly from chance encounters at À L’Ouest de la Grosne.

 At the time of Jacky Barbier’s passing, in July 2002, Pip Pyle was about to return to the club to play with young jazz musicians he had been playing with on an informal basis.

 Pip Pyle: When I heard that Jacky had died, I immediately suggested we turn the gig into a memorial evening for Jacky, inviting other musicians to take part.
 This would have been a great way to honour his memory.
-Sadly, this didn’t happen… [note: Pip remembered that Jacky’s family had “vetoed the idea.
-Evidently they wanted to close the place as soon as possible”, but in fact it was the owner of the premises who insisted on having them closed down – see Jacky’s daughter’s explanation in the comments section]
+Sadly, this didn’t happen… [note: Pip remembered that Jacky’s family had “vetoed the idea” because “they wanted to close the place as soon as possible”, but in fact it was the owner of the premises who insisted on having them closed down – see Jacky’s daughter’s explanation in the comments section]

 Deprived of the chance to pay a proper tribute to his departed friend, Pip Pyle at least got the final word in this piece – his conclusion poignant in light of his untimely passing within a year of our interview taking place.